johnascott1/Project1Final/grades/Lab 7 Questions.md

 Write all data about tickets that have been resolved in this session, to a separate file.

 Resolved tickets should go into one file, per day.
-This file should have today’s date in the filename.
-Something like `resolved_tickets_as_of_february_20_2014.txt` perhaps?
+This file should have today’s date in the filename and be in the format of `resolved_tickets_February_20_2014.txt`.
 If you run the program twice on one day, make sure you don't overwrite existing tickets in that day's file.

 Use a method with this name, and arguments,